yongfook/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
+202 | Accepted -- Your request is has been accepted for processing 200 | OK
 400 | Bad Request -- Your request is invalid.
 401 | Unauthorized -- Your API key is wrong.
 404 | Not Found -- The specified request could not be found.